willcasey/venvtool/README.md

 # A Minimilalist Approach to Managing Python Virtual Environments
 <p>The venvtool is a simple, minimalistic tool to help you manage your
 python virtual environments.<br>
-You will easily be able to <br> create, list, activate, deactivate and remove your virtual environments.</p>
+You will easily be able to create, list, activate, deactivate and remove your virtual environments.</p>

 ## Prereqs
 **1. Install pip if you don't already have it.**